zdaron9788/STELLAR_interns/Syllabus/GitHubReview.md

 1. open terminal & 'cd' to the folder where your notebook is
 2. type 'git status' this will list all the files that git is tracking for you and their status
-3. type 'git add filename.ipynb'
+3. type 'git add filename.ipynb' (replace filename with the name of your notebook)
 4. type 'git status' now you should see the file you added in green, it is now staged to commit
 5. type ' git commit -m "make a comment describing version of file" '
 6. type 'git status' look for the comment that says your branch is ahead of the origin/master, this confirms the file was committed